ka215/cdbt/readme.txt

 13. You can modify table as add an index or column in the table, and delete or change.
 As you can be done that easily by using various presets.

 == Changelog ==

+= 1.1.13 =
+* Fixed a bug with the pagination of data list that is displayed in the shortcodes. (?)
+* Fixed a bug that can not insert data into the column that contains a comma or a space in the field name.
+* Fixed a bug that can not insert data into a column of type "bit" from the input data page.
+* Fixed a bug that had not deleted data of plugin when you will uninstall this plugin with enable of the cleanup options.
+* Added feature of the binary file (image) preview on "cdbt-extract" shortcode.
+* Added a button that can create a table immediately in the home position when the table not yet been created or the table is not specified.

 = 1.1.12 =
 * Fixed the bug that could not use the features such as creating table on Firefox and Internet Explorer browser.